natemoo-re/microsite/docs/basic/styling.md

 Microsite automatically detects if you have a PostCSS configuration file and will enable PostCSS accordingly.

+> **Note** Microsite projects use `"type": "module"` in `package.json`, so your config file needs to use the `.cjs` extension.
+PostCSS (and most tools) have yet to migrate to native Node ESM, so this allows you to use the CommonJS behavior inside of an otherwise ESM project.

 ## CSS-in-JS

 Microsite does not currently support CSS-in-JS solutions, but this is a high priority for the next release.